 The “Soli Deo Gloria” Schola is a music ministry of volunteers helping each other to sing the Mass according to the Roman Gradual in a growing number of liturgies in Southern California.
-Click here for rehearsal dates.
+Email firstname.lastname@example.org for details.

 Soli Deo Gloria is an education ministry, not a performing group.

 Chant is simple: our breath and the Word are the only two ingredients we need, and they were given to us.

 Then, why does chant sound foreign to many 21st century Catholics?

 1- Because our ability to chant is cluttered by too many assumptions.
 We learn by removing them.
 We can then use properly what we already have.

 2-Because we have not really tried to chant.
 Once we give chant a fair try, it no longer seems foreign, but rather natural.

 What are the undesirable assumptions we need to remove?
 Below are a few wrong ideas that like me, you may have encountered:

 “Bad music in Catholic churches is to be blamed on modernists musicians.
 We are helpless victims.
 There is nothing we laypeople can do about it.”

 “For Mass, the priest and church musicians provide me with all i need to participate.
 No preparation is needed from me.
 I just show up at Mass.
 Showing up already makes me a Top 20 Catholic.”